pyepics/pyepics/doc/advanced.rst

     Done with Thread  B
     Done

-Note that while both threads *A*  and *B* are running. a callback for the PV `S:SRcurrentAI.VAL` is generated in each thread.
+Note that while both threads *A*  and *B* are running, a callback for the PV `S:SRcurrentAI.VAL` is generated in each thread.

 Note also that the callbacks for the PVs created in each thread are